 Choose an install path¶

-There are three sane ways to adopt openclaw-mem.
+There are three practical ways to adopt openclaw-mem.

-Pick the lightest one that solves your problem.
+Start with the lightest path that solves your problem.

 Quick-start decision guide¶